On Having Nice Things: Preservation, Outreach, and the Honey Bee Archaeological Preserve

-On the public opening of the Honey Bee Archaeological Preserve, we finally post R. J. Sliva’s piece on the delicate balancing act of archaeological preservation and public outreach, written over the span of a few months last summer while monitoring the construction of the preserve’s access trail.
+On the public opening of the Honey Bee Archaeological Preserve, we post R. J. Sliva’s piece on the delicate balancing act of archaeological preservation and public outreach, written over the span of a few months last summer while monitoring the construction of the preserve’s access trail.

 “So… how is this gonna work, anyway?”